 - Have only one single point of failure in the system.

 Since its invention in 2008, the Bitcoin blockchain has operated without any significant disruption.
 (Until now, any of the glitches associated with Bitcoin have been due to hacking or unprofessional conduct.
 In other words, these glitches come from evil intent and human error, not because of flaws in the fundamental concepts.)

 The Internet itself has been proven to be durable for almost 30 years.
-It’s a track record that augurs well for the Blockchain technology as it continues to be developed.
+It’s a track record that augurs well for Blockchain technology as it continues to be developed.

 A Transparent and Incorruptible System

-The Blockchain network lives in a state-of-agreement, one that it automatically checks in with itself every ten minutes.
+The Blockchain technology network lives in a state-of-agreement, one that it automatically checks in with itself every ten minutes.
 A kind of self-auditing network of a digital value, the network settles every transaction that happens in a ten-minute interval.
 Each group of these transactions is referred to as a “block”.
 Two main properties results from this: